This blog covers the actual methods of debugging a magento 2 store easily.

 Debugging Magento 2 is a skill that will set you apart from most of the developers.
 In the current era, it is crucial to learn Magento 2 because customization and personalizations are most important when it comes to eCommerce stores.

-I hope this would be sufficient to know how to debug Magento 2 store with some easy methods.
+I hope this would be sufficient to know how to debug a Magento 2 store with the above-mentioned methods.